 The Best Volcano Cruises of Santorini are the following:

-- How To Get To Monolithos Beach: Monolithos beach is literally behind the Santorini Airport so no matter where you are, just follow the airport signs.
-There is also a local bus that can take you to Monolithos and it will cost you about 2 euros and it will take about 15 mins from Fira.
+- How to Get to Monolithos Beach: Monolithos Beach is behind the Santorini Airport, so no matter where you are, just follow the airport signs.
+There is also a local bus that can take you to Monolithos.
+It will cost you about 2 euros and take about 15 minutes from Fira.

 - Monolithos Beach on Google Maps

-You have certainly seen the amazing relaxing photos and the romantic pics from the island but the nightlife in Santorini is equally awesome and if you are in the mood for it, then Fira is the place to be!
-The best nightclubs and bars in Fira are : 2 Brothers, Tropical, Tango Bar, Koo Club, Enigma and Murphy’s.
-You should bear in mind though that all these places are only open during the summer high season which is between April-October.
-They all close down at the end of October and open up late April or early May so do check out their social media and websites.
-While the big clubs like Koo and Enigma are focused mostly on greek pop music , Murphy’s is focusing on mainstream international pop and hip hop music.
-These are basically the best options for solo single travellers but Tango Bar is considered a more posh option for a night out (with amazing cocktails and views).
+They all close at the end of October and open in late April or early May, so do check out their social media and websites.
+While the big clubs like Koo and Enigma focus mostly on Greek pop music, Murphy’s focuses on mainstream international pop and hip hop music.
+These are the best options for solo travellers, but Tango Bar is considered a posh option for a night out (with amazing cocktails and views).

 Read More on my detailed guide: Nightlife in Santorini